Year 10 Work Experience

 For ideas on where to look for a placement, students have access to a website listing hundreds of placements in Cornwall which have been used previously.
 This list does not mean that an employer will take them, it is simply a list of where students have been before.
 This database of placements can be found by clicking here.

 Students are encouraged to apply for their own placements rather than relying on parents as this prepares them for applying for a job once they leave school.
-However, if they are struggling to find a placement on their own, help is at hand from Mrs Davies.
+However, if they are struggling to find a placement on their own, help is at hand from Mrs Stewart.

 WHAT TO DO ONCE A STUDENT HAS FOUND A PLACEMENT